jasonthename/Aid-for-DS/README.md

 <h1>Counting words in Sentence</h1>
 Steps:<br>1.
 Take a string as input.<br>
-2. Using for loop search for a empty space in between the words in the string.
+2. Using for loop search for a empty space in between the words in the string. <br>
 3. Consecutively increment a variable.
 This variable gives the count of number of words.

 Code(Not mine -  Credit: https://www.sanfoundry.com/c-program-count-words-in-sentence/):